Module

 Rule, Script, URL Rewrite, Header Rewrite, Host

-The new lines will be inserted at the top of the original content.
+New lines are inserted at the top of the original content.

 The rules in a module can only use internal policies: DIRECT, REJECT, and REJECT-TINYGIF.